PMBJP

 Objectives:

-To make quality generic medicines available at affordable prices to all, Pradhan Mantri Bhartiya Janaushadhi Pariyojana (PMBJP) was launched by the Department of Pharmaceuticals, Ministry of Chemicals & Fertilizers, Government of India in November 2008.
+To make quality generic medicines available at affordable prices to all.
 Under the scheme, dedicated outlets known as Janaushadhi Kendras are opened to provide generic medicines at affordable prices.
-As of 30.11.2023, 10,000 Janaushadhi Kendras are functional nationwide.
-The product basket of PMBJP comprises 1965 drugs and 293 surgical items.
+Janaushadhi Kendras are functional nationwide.
+The product basket of PMBJP comprises drugs and surgical items.
 The scheme is implemented by a society registered under the Societies Registration Act, viz., Pharma & Medical Bureau of India (PMBI), [erstwhile Bureau of Pharma PSUs of India (BPPI)].

 1. Ensure access to quality medicines for all sections of the population, especially the poor and the deprived ones.